csci4707-umn/lab-book/src/lab1-3.md

-# PART 3: SQL Updates and Deletes
+# Part 3: SQL Updates and Deletes

 1. Employee with Id 2 has moved to an address in 55414.
 Please update this in the database and select that employee after the update to ensure that the corresponding tuple has been updated.